-The Aishihik hydro plant, located about 110 kilometres northwest of Whitehorse, has provided renewable electricity to Yukoners since 1975.
+The Aishihik Hydro Facility, located about 110 kilometres northwest of Whitehorse, has provided renewable electricity to Yukoners since 1975.
 It was built to serve the growing electrical demands of Yukoners and of a large lead-zinc mine at Faro in Central Yukon.
 The original plant included two hydro units that could each produce up to 15 megawatts of renewable power.
 In 2011, a seven-megawatt hydro generator was added.

 The Aishihik facility is located a remarkable 110 metres underground.
 It is the first underground power plant north of the 60th parallel in the western world.